tchung1118/streakerscalendar/README.md

-# Welcome to Revel

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+# Streakers Calendar

+No, not THOSE streakers.

+Streakers Calendar is a calendar web application for streak runners, built using Revel (Go) and React.

+### Clone it to the right directory:

+    git clone https://github.com/tchung1118/streakerscalendar $GOPATH/src/github.com/tchung1118/streakerscalendar

 ### Start the web server:

-   revel run myapp
+   revel run github.com/tchung1118/streakerscalendar

-### Go to http://localhost:9000/ and you'll see:

-    "It works"

 ## Code Layout